kerbach2/kerbach2.github.io/_pages/about.md

 I am a researcher and lecturer working on nominal semantics, focusing on changes in partitivity in historical and present day varieties of English.
 This focus is my habilitation project, which I am carrying out under [Remus Gergel](https://www.uni-saarland.de/lehrstuhl/gergel/facultystaff/englishlinguisticfaculty/prof-dr-remus-gergel.html), in [English Linguistics at Saarland University](https://www.uni-saarland.de/lehrstuhl/gergel.html).
 I am also the manager of the [University of Frankfurt Semantics Laboratory](https://osf.io/5974r/) under [Cornelia Ebert](https://user.uni-frankfurt.de/~coebert/).

-My long term goal is rmodeling semantic complexity and its role in diachronic changes.
+My long term goal is modeling semantic complexity and its role in diachronic changes.
 My short term goals include refining models partitivity that capture complexity across varities of English, both historical and in the present day.
 I also have ongoing projects looking at the count-mass distinction in other languages.

 I am also committed to anti-discrimination language research, and am currently participating in the project ["Rasse" - Zur Aushandlung eine belasteten deutschen Ausdrucks](https://www.buergeruni.hhu.de/stabsstelle-buergeruniversitaet/foerderung/buergeruniversitaet-in-der-forschung/gefoerderte-projekte), which aims to investigate anti-racist language use and language policy in Germany and the US.